Achyutem/opml-to-rss-urls/Readme.md

 ## How to use
 - `npm i`
-- have a opml file and renane it to `feeds.opml`
+- have a opml file and rename it to `feeds.opml`
 - `node extract.js`